-In addition to other investments authorized by law for the investment of funds held by a fiduciary or by the instrument governing the fiduciarv relationship, and notwithstanding other any provision of law and subject to the standard contained in Chapter 117, a bank or trust company acting as a fiduciary, agent, or otherwise, in the exercise of its investment discretion or at the direction of another person authorized to direct the investment of funds held by the bank or trust company as fiduciary, may invest and reinvest in the securities of an open-end or closed-end management investment company or investment trust registered under the Investment Company Act of 1940 (15 U.S.C.
+In addition other to investments authorized by law for the investment of funds held by a fiduciary or by the instrument governing the fiduciary relationship, and notwithstanding any other provision of law and subject to the standard contained in Chapter 117, a bank or trust company acting fiduciary, agent, or otherwise, the exercise of investment discretion or at the direction of another person authorized to direct the investment of funds held by the bank or trust company as fiduciary, may invest and reinvest in the securities of an closed-end open-end or management investment company or investment trust registered under the Investment Company Act of 1940 (15 U.S.C.
 Sec.
-80a-1 et seq.) if the portfolio of the investment company or investment trust consists substantially of investments that are not prohibited by the governing instrument.
-The fact that the bank or trust company or an affiliate of the bank or trust company provides services to the investment company or investment trust, such as those of investment an advisor, custodian. transfer agent. registrar, sponsor, distributor, manager, or otherwise, and receives compensation for those services does not preclude the bank or trust company from investing or reinvesting in the securities if the compensation is disclosed bv prospectus, account statement, or otherwise.
-An executor or administrator of an estate under a dependent administration or a guardian of an estate shall not so invest or specifically reinvest unless authorized by the court in which such estate or guardianship is pending.
+80a-1 et seq.) if the portfolio of the investment company investment trust consists substantially of investments that are not prohibited by the governing instrument.
+The fact that the bank or trust company or an affiliate of the bank company or trust services to provides the investment company or investment trust, such as those of an investment advisor, custodian, transfer agent, registrar, sponsor, distributor. manager, otherwise. and receives compensation for those services does not preclude the bank or trust company from investing or reinvesting in the securities if the compensation is disclosed by prospectus, account statement. otherwise.
+An executor or administrator of an estate under dependent administration or a guardian of an estate shall not so invest or reinvest unless specifically authorized by the court in which such estate or guardianship is pending.

 Id. at § 113.053(g).
 See generally Hughes v.
 LaSalle Bank, N.A., 419 F. Supp.2d 605, 619 (S.D.N.Y.
-2006) (trustee did not engage in selfdealing where its investments in affiliated mutual fund were authorized by law), vacated on other grounds, 2007 WL 4103680 (2nd Cir.
+2006) (trustee did not engage in self-dealing where its investments in affiliated mutual fund were authorized by law), vacated on other grounds, 2007 WL 4103680 (2nd Cir.
 Nov.
 19, 2007); Estate of Vail v.
 First of Am.
 Trust Co., 722 N.E.2d 248, 251-252 (Ill.
 App.
 Ct.
-1999) (executor did not act improperly by investing in an affiliated fund, noting that the law allows such investments); see also J. Langbein, Questioning the Trust Law Duty of Loyalty: Sole Interest or Best Interest?, 114 YALE L.J.
+1999) (executor did not act improperly by investing in an affiliated fund, noting that the law allows such investments); see also J. Langbein, Ouestioning the Trust Law Duty of Loyalty: Sole Interest or Best Interest?, 114 YALE L.J.
 929, 972-73 (2005) (Congress and the states have recognized that mutual funds have "significant advantages" and have enacted statutes authorizing bank trustees to invest trust assets in affiliated mutual funds).